nightroman/FarNet/FSharpFar/README.md

 - **Enable|Disable auto tips**
     - Toggles auto tips on mouse moves over symbols.
 - **Enable|Disable auto checks**
-    - Toggles auto checks for errors on typing in the editor.
+    - Toggles auto checks for errors on changes in the editor.

 ***
 ## <a id="commands"/> Commands